Services and Resources

 The Community Watershed Stewardship Program provides funding for native plants that benefit water quality and the watershed.
 Gift certificates from Bosky Dell Native Nursery are available to community groups or individuals planning to improve community spaces.
 Applications accepted year-round.

-For activities that make more noise than our Noise Code allows, or if your construction project takes place outside permitted construction hours, then you will need a noise variance.
+For activities that make more noise than the Noise Code allows, or if your construction project takes place outside permitted construction hours, then you will need a noise variance.

 The Portland Bureau of Transportation (PBOT) issues PARK(ing) Day permits to allow residents, designers, businesses, students, community organizations and artists to temporarily transform parking spaces into public spaces.
 This international event takes place the third Friday in September.